I'm a member

-Digital breast tomosynthesis was developed to improve the accuracy of mammography by capturing 3-dimensional (3D) images of the breast, further clarifying areas of overlapping tissue.
+Digital breast tomosynthesis (DBT) was developed to improve the accuracy of mammography by capturing a group of tomograms of the breast, further clarifying areas of overlapping tissue.
 Developers proposed that its use would result in increased sensitivity and specificity, as well as fewer recalls due to inconclusive results.
-Digital breast tomosynthesis produces a 3D image by taking multiple low-dose images per view along an arc over the breast.
+Digital breast tomosynthesis produces multiple low-dose images per view along an arc over the breast.
 During breast tomosynthesis, the compressed breast remains stationary while the x-ray tube moves approximately 1° for each image in a 15° to 50° arc, acquiring 11 to 49 images.
 These images are projected as cross-sectional “slices” of the breast, with each slice typically 1-mm thick.
 Adding breast tomosynthesis takes about 10 seconds per view.
 In one study in a research setting, mean time for interpretation of results was 1.22 (1.15) minutes for digital mammography and 2.39 (1.65) minutes for combined digital mammography and breast tomosynthesis.

 With conventional 2D mammography, breast compression helps decrease tissue overlap and improve visibility.
 By reducing problems with overlapping tissue, compression with breast tomosynthesis may be reduced by up to 50%.
 This change could result in improved patient satisfaction.

-A machine equipped with breast tomosynthesis can perform 2D digital mammography, 3D digital mammography, or a combination of both 2D and 3D mammography during a single compression.
+A machine equipped with breast tomosynthesis can perform 2D digital mammography, DBT, or a combination of both 2D mammography and DBT during a single compression.
 Radiation exposure from tomosynthesis is roughly equivalent to mammography.
 Therefore, adding tomosynthesis to mammography doubles the radiation dose, although it still is below the maximum allowable dose established in the U.S. Mammography Quality Standards Act.

-Studies typically compare 1-view (ie, mediolateral oblique [MLO] view), or more commonly, 2-view (MLO plus craniocaudal view) breast tomosynthesis alone or combined with standard 2D mammography to standard 2D mammography alone.
+Studies typically compare 1-view (ie, mediolateral oblique [MLO] view), or more commonly, 2-view (MLO plus craniocaudal view) breast tomosynthesis either alone or combined with standard 2D mammography, with standard 2D mammography alone.
 A 2014 TEC Assessment (updated in 2015) focused on 2-view tomosynthesis.
 The FDA Radiological Devices Panel, which reviewed this new modality in 2011, recommended that 2- view breast tomosynthesis is preferable to 1-view tomosynthesis (both used in combination with full-field digital mammography).